Our practice is equipped to handle nearly all your dermatological needs.

 Rosacea is a chronic skin condition that causes facial redness, acne-like pimples, visible small blood vessels on the face, swelling and/or watery, irritated eyes.
 This inflammation of the face can affect the cheeks, nose, chin, forehead or eyelids.
 More than 14 million Americans suffer from rosacea.
 It is not contagious, but there is some evidence to suggest that it is inherited.
 There is no known cause or cure for rosacea.
 There is also no link between rosacea and cancer.

-Skin cancer is the most common form of human cancers, affecting more than one million Americans every year.
-The total number of skin cancers diagnosed each year is far greater than the total of all other cancers combined.
+Skin cancer is the most common form of human cancer, affecting more than one million Americans every year.
+In america, about 3-4 million new skin cancers are diagnosed each year, which is close to the number of ALL other cancers of any type, combined.
 One in five Americans will develop skin cancer at some point in their lives.
 Skin cancers are generally curable if caught early.
 However, people who have had skin cancer are at a higher risk of developing a new skin cancer, which is why regular self-examination and doctor visits are imperative.